 Who should be vaccinated against COVID-19 infection?

-The goal is for everyone to be able to easily get vaccinated against COVID-19 as soon as large enough quantities are available.
-Once vaccine is widely available, the plan is to have several thousand vaccination providers offering COVID-19 vaccines in doctors’ offices, retail pharmacies, hospitals, federally qualified health centers and county health departments.
+The goal is for everyone 12 years of age and older to easily get vaccinated against COVID-19 as soon as large quantities of vaccine are available.
+Once vaccine is widely available, COVID vaccine will be available through doctors’ offices, retail pharmacies, hospitals, federally qualified health centers and county health departments.

 Who is eligible for COVID vaccination in Georgia?